buggily/streec/README.md

-# skeleton
+# streec

-### What skeleton Is
+### What streec Is

-skeleton is a template written by @buggily for personal use.
+streec is a simple activity logger.

-### What skeleton Is Not
+### What streec Is Not

-skeleton is not a standalone application.
+streec is not a activity journal.

 ### Overview

-skeleton renders a single screen.
+screec counts the number of days since each log.